- What does renters insurance cover in Los Angeles?

 Historic buildings and theaters dot the streets of Westwood.
 The neighborhood is also home to much of L.A.’s large Persian community.
 Young families love the Westwood Recreation Center which offers athletic fields, an indoor gym, and a fully accessible playground for children of all abilities.

 Nature lovers aren’t far from some of the best beaches in L.A. living in Westwood.
 It’s just minutes from Malibu and Santa Monica.
 Westwood has a wide variety of home types, including condos, townhouses, single-family homes, and large estates.
-RentCafe lists the average price of a Westwood rental at $2,650.
+Zumper lists the average price of a Westwood rental at $4,200, though this price can change based on the property type you choose to rent, and the number of bedrooms included:

 Downtown L.A.

 True to its name, Downtown L.A. is one of the most happening parts of this city.
 Singles and young professionals who work in DTLA often choose to live where all the action is.
 Apartment towers and historic lofts are some of the popular places to live in Downtown L.A.
-The average price of rent in the neighborhood is $2,734 according to RentCafe.
+The average price of rent in the neighborhood is $2,750 according to Zumper.

 There’s always something going on in DTLA.
 Visit the Music Center’s Walt Disney Concert Hall for a free audio tour of the unique, twisted architecture.
 Check out modern masterpieces at The Broad Museum or the Museum of Contemporary Art (MOCA).
 Pick up a floral bouquet at the Original L.A.
 Flower Market or people watch at Grand Park.
 Whatever you’re into, you’ll find it in bustling, lively Downtown L.A.